SKULSHADY/material-rounded-theme/README.md

 ## Developing, Modifying, and Building The Theme

 This theme has a build pipeline which runs on pre-commit.
 To setup the pre-commit hook, run the command `npm run setup`.
 The `material_you.yaml` file found in the `src` folder is the base version of the theme.
 It has defaults set for all Material Design System colors in light and dark mode, which are then used for all other theme variables.
-The pre-commit build pipeline will run a JavaScript file name `pre-commit.js`, which creates six versions of this theme for transparent card backgrounds, and explicit dark and light modes.
+The pre-commit build pipeline will run a JavaScript file name `pre-commit.js`, which creates three versions of this theme explicit light and dark modes.